javicordero/acordes-gaditanos/src/content/acordes/presentacion-araka-la-kana.md

                 <a>Mim</a>
 dejara el amor de aquella Gaditana
      <a>Si7</a>                          <a>Mim</a> <a>Do</a> <a>Si7</a> <a>Mim</a>
-de la que nació, Araka, Araka la Kana
+de la que nació, Araka, Araka la Kana ahhh ahhhh
 </pre>
 </pre>